NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 ```
 for d in `seq 0.02 0.02 0.30`; do
-    mpirun -np 2 python coupler.py -d ${d} >> directional_coupler.out;
+    mpirun -np 2 python coupler.py -d ${d} |tee -a directional_coupler.out;
 done

 grep data: directional_coupler.out |cut -d , -f2- > directional_coupler.dat;
 ```

 The results are plotted below.
 When the two branches are sufficiently separated (`d` > 0.2 μm), practically all of the power from the source in Port 1 is transferred to Port 3.
-Some of the input power is lost due to scattering in the tapered sections.
+Some of the input power is lost due to scattering in the tapered sections where the translational symmetry of the incident waveguide structure is broken.
 For separation distances less than approximately 0.2 μm, evanescent coupling of the modes in the two branches transfers some of the input signal into Port 4.
-At a distance of 0.06 μm, the power in Port 4 is maximized.
-For distances less than 0.06 μm, the evanescent coupling becomes ineffective.
+At a `d` of 0.06 μm, the power in Port 4 is maximized.
+For `d` less than 0.06 μm, the evanescent coupling becomes ineffective.
 Note that there is no power in Port 2.

 <center>
 ![](../images/directional_coupler_flux.png)